TRAVEL REVIEW: A relaxing and indulgent adults-only weekend at Studley Castle

 It is the latter which I think is the crowning glory of Studley Castle - the setting.
 Drink in hand, it's almost dreamlike to take a breather from the amazing Evesham entertainment, walk through the Arden Cafe and out onto the back veranda where a peaceful idyll and amazing vista awaits, the odd baa from the multitude of sheep in the neighbouring emerald fields adding to the tranquility.

 Two night breaks start from £179 per person and three-night breaks from £259 per person.
-For more information and to book a break at Studley Castle, visit: warnerleisurehotels.co.uk/hotels/studley-castle-hotel.
+For more information and to book a break at Studley Castle, visit: https://www.warnerleisurehotels.co.uk/hotels/studley-castle-hotel

 Factfile